Daily High to Daily Low: Is It Safe to Buy Danimer Scientific Inc. (DNMR)?

-Danimer Scientific Inc. (NYSE:DNMR) went down by -3.53% from its latest closing price compared to the recent 1-year high of $66.30.
-The company’s stock price has collected 9.27% of gains in the last five trading sessions.
-Press Release reported 5 hours ago that DNMR Investor Notice: Rosen, Trusted Investor Counsel, Encourages Danimer Scientific, Inc. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – DNMR
+Danimer Scientific Inc. (NYSE:DNMR) went up by 8.28% from its latest closing price compared to the recent 1-year high of $66.30.
+The company’s stock price has collected 8.10% of gains in the last five trading sessions.
+Press Release reported 24 min ago that The Klein Law Firm Reminds Investors of Class Actions on Behalf of Shareholders of SKLZ, DNMR and REKR

 >> 7 Top Picks for the Post-Pandemic Economy <<